 Swift is a relatively new language.
 There are no string identifiers, leading to fewer mistakes.
 The amount of code required here is much less and it’s easier to understand, edit and debug.
-Swift preferable language to use in 2021 beacause of it’s speed, readbility and simplicity.
+Swift preferable language to use because of it’s speed, readbility and simplicity.

 iOS development tools.
 There are a few popular toolsets like Xcode and Appcode.

 Xcode IDE is powered by Apple and it grants access to all the essential features required to build a native iOS mobile app.
 This tool provides developers all necessary functions for user interface design, coding, and testing.